MauriceAmon/Heimdalls-eye/README.md

 # Heimdalls-eye
 Supports administration, adjustment and Livestreaming of PTZ-IP-Cameras that implement the ONVIF-Standard.

+* Heimdall's Eye follows the Model-View-Controller Architecture
+* The communication between the IP-Camera and the device running Heimdall's Eye is realized over the SOAP-Protocol.
+* The format is hereby XML-based.
+* The configurations for the devices are persistently saved in an integrated Apache Derby Database.
+* Heimdall's Eye doesn't use any external frameworks to realize the Object-Relational Mapping (ORM).
+* The application makes use of the Unit-Of-Work-Pattern for all Database transactions.

 ## Overview
 * [Technologies](#technologies)